SEN (Northern Ireland)

-If a child in your school is statemented, your school may be able to access funding to support them.
+If a child or young person in your school is statemented, your school may be able to access funding to support them.
 Schools can make a request for assessment by contacting their regional EA office.

 - Create a whole-school environment emphasising inclusion and cooperation.

 - Have high aspirations for all children and young people.

 - Deliver social and emotional skills programmes which aim to build resilience:

 - With an Individual Education Plan, that builds skills step-by-step to improve success and gives children a chance to test skills out and receive encouragement and feedback.

 - Develop children and young people’s understanding of difference and ensure all pupils value difference in others.